 The high water content in watermelon makes it easy to freeze.
 Frozen watermelon is a tasty addition to smoothies or as fruit cubes added to water, lemonade, ice tea.

-When juicing your watermelon you increase your lycopene intake, add antioxidants to your diet, increase your b vitamins, consume the amino acid citrulline, and up your water consumption.
+The best tasting and healthiest juice is the one that is the freshest squeezed.
+When juicing your watermelon you increase your lycopene intake, add antioxidants to your diet, increase your b vitamins, consume the amino acid citrulline, and up your water consumption, among other great things.

-Grow You Own Watermelons
+Grow Your Own Watermelons

 Have you ever tasted an Orange Tendersweet Watermelon?
 This heirloom variety is easy to grow, loves hot, hot weather, and clocks in at a whopping 35 pounds of sweet orange flesh.

-Another unique heirloom watermelon is the Yellow Crimson Sweet Watermelon.
+Another unique heirloom watermelon is the Crimson Sweet Watermelon.
 When you cut into this fruit, you will be amazed at the bright yellow flesh that is sweet as honey.